 After marveling at the world with its Galaxy S10 range, Samsung has announced new smartphones less than two months later, although the new Galaxy A80 has in mind another type of audience.

 The Galaxy A80 is designed for young consumers who are passionate about recording videos and making direct on networks.
-It includes a rotating camera system that stands out in an industry and seems to be leaning more towards hidden cameras inside the device.
+It includes a rotating camera system that stands out in the industry and seems to be leaning more towards hidden cameras inside the device.

 Samsung introduced the Galaxy A80 in a triple event organized in Milan, Bangkok and São Paulo, which makes us think that the smartphone will be aimed at the European, Asian and Latin American public as a mid-range alternative to the Galaxy S10.